KashifNazeer87/nasscom_vsd_soc_digital_design/README.md

 6) Extrack the layout design and use it for ngspice along with it all the parasitic capacitances and resistances will be extracted as well.
    ![image](https://github.com/user-attachments/assets/ab8c6fbc-5462-4e7e-b017-5018ae9b67f3)
-7) Check if the new file is created in the vsdstdcelldesign
+7) Check if the new file is created in the vsdstdcelldesign.
    ![image](https://github.com/user-attachments/assets/dc8b58f4-2e0e-41f6-8dd2-b612bb55e59e)
 8) The spice program initially looks like :
    ![image](https://github.com/user-attachments/assets/a88a630a-6927-44f1-9cdd-a483fc0e099f)